If the tidal swell of human emotion

 The frozen waters fixed without Winter's stark hand.

-All that to keep a moment at bay,
+All to keep that moment at bay,

 To quench the powder-burn bursting,